Skip to content

 Goring is one of the most charming and vibrant villages in South Oxfordshire, located on the east side of the Thames at the western edge of the Chilterns National Landscape (formerly Area of Outstanding Natural Beauty) It offers many attractions as a residential, tourist and recreational centre and was selected as South of England village of the year in 2009.

 In addition to its tranquil riverside scenery, Goring is a convenient base for exploring many places of interest, including Oxford, the Chilterns and the Cotswolds, and is only an hour or so from London by train.
 Goring marks the intersection of the prehistoric Ridgeway path and the modern Thames long-distance path.
 It is a magnet for walkers.
-The addition of lifts at Goring & Streatley station has greatly improved accessibility of the area, and a leaflet provides further details and can be downloaded here
+The addition of lifts at Goring & Streatley station has greatly improved accessibility of the area, and a leaflet provides further details and can be downloaded from National Rail here

 Goring is twinned with Bellême in Normandy and there is a Twinning Association.